scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 I'll have to be sure to smell my batch of soylent to make sure it's good by the time I get to it.

+### Day 96

+Lunch from work again, but dinner is soylent today!
+Hurrah!
+Probably the last of this batch I think.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/